appsody/stacks/incubator/starter/README.md

 [Container] Hello from Appsody!
 ```

-For a more complete tutorial on creating a new stack using this starter, please see [Creating a New Appsody Stack](https://developer.ibm.com/tutorials/create-appsody-stack/).
+For a tutorial, which describes in more detail how to create a new stack based on this starter, see [Creating a New Appsody Stack](https://developer.ibm.com/tutorials/create-appsody-stack/).

 For any new stack, you should replace this README with one that explains your new stack in detail and any templates included, e.g.: